bmegias/cs50ai/prj6/attention/analysis.md

 ## Layer 4, Head 10

-With the xample sentences I have appreciated a strong relationship among (under,my,feet), and also in the construct ([verb],the,[MASK],grass).
+I have appreciated a strong relationship among (under,my,feet), and also in the construct ([verb],the,[MASK],grass).

 It is also worth noting that the top suggestions for verb 'feel' were 'soft','wet','dry' and